Korean Cooking Ingredients: A Comprehensive Guide

 - Mung bean starch (cheongpodo-muk garu, 청포도묵 가루) – flour made with mung bean starch to make Korean jelly salad

-If you enjoy Japcahe (Korean noodle stir-fry), these glass noodles are a must have in your Korean pantry.
-Korean Sweet Potato Noodles (dangmyeon, 당면) is clear dried noodles made out of purified sweet potato starch.
+If you enjoy Japcahe (glass noodle stir-fry), these glass noodles are a must-have in your Korean kitchen.
+These sweet potato noodles (dangmyeon, 당면)are clear dried noodles made with purified sweet potato starch

-- Vermicelly noodles (somyeon, 소면) – dried thin wheat noodles for making noodles with beef sauce, or simple one pot noodles with vegetables.
+- Thin wheat noodles (somyeon, 소면) – dried thin wheat noodles for making noodles with beef sauce or simple one pot noodles with vegetables.

-- Soba noodles (maemil guksu, 메밀국수) – noodles made with buckwheat flour.
-This noodle is used in sesame soba noodles recipe.
+- Buckwheat noodles (maemil guksu, 메밀국수) – noodles made with buckwheat flour.
+You will find this noodle in the sesame soba noodles recipe.

 - Rice vermicelli (ssal somyeon, 쌀소면) – vermicelli made with rice flour instead of wheat.
-Great for gluten-free diet.
+It is great for those who follow a gluten-free diet.

-- Korean beef short ribs for braising (jjim galbi, 찜갈비) – These beef short ribs are mainly for making Korean braised beef (galbi jjim) or beef short rib soup.
+- Beef short ribs for braising (jjim galbi, 찜갈비) – These beef short ribs are mainly for making Korean braised beef (galbi jjim) or beef short rib soup.

-- Korean short ribs for BBQ (gui glabi, 구이갈비)– beef ribs are sliced in later angle so that it shows 3 rib bones on each slices.
+- Short ribs for BBQ (gui glabi, 구이갈비)– beef ribs are sliced in later angle so that it shows 3 rib bones on each slices.
 This particular ribs are for making LA style Korean bbq.

 - Beef bulgogi slice (bulgogi-yong sogogi, 불고기용 소고기) – thinly sliced beef ribeye or sirloin are for making bulgogi (Korean beef).
 The slices are packed together and often sold as frozen.
 Make sure to thaw it completely before adding to the marinade.

-Koreans love pork, especially the pork belly called samgyupsal (삼겹살).
-Another common pork cut is pork shoulder (or neck).
-It’s widely used in stir-fries and braised dishes.
+Koreans love pork (돼지고기), especially the pork belly called samgyupsal (삼겹살) – another common pork cut is pork shoulder (or neck).
+People use this cut in stir-fries and braised dishes.

 - Pork short ribs (dueji galbi, 돼지갈비) – pork short ribs make delicious Korean braised pork short ribs.
 You can use with other marinade to make pork galbi-jjim.

-- Shaved pork belly (daepae samgyupsal, 대패삼겹살) – These thinly shave pork belly slices are great for a quick grilled pork bbq wrap with lettuce and ssamjang sauce.
+- Shaved pork belly (daepae samgyupsal, 대패삼겹살) – These thin pork belly slices are great for a quick grilled pork bbq wrap with lettuce and ssamjang sauce.

 - Mackerel (godeunguh, 고등어) – This blue-backed fish is perhaps the most common fish dishes you will see.
-Pan-fried mackerel with spicy sauce (gogalbi), or braised mackerel with radish is well known Korean dish
+Pan-fried mackerel with spicy sauce (gogalbi), or braised mackerel with radish is popular Korean fish recipe.

-- Yellow croaker (jogi, 조기) – This white flesh fish is often salted and let it dried halfway to make gulbi (굴비).
-Jogi is great for grilling, or making into spicy yellow craoker fish stew.
+- Yellow croaker (jogi, 조기) – This white flesh fish is often salted and partially dried to make gulbi (굴비).
+Jogi is great for grilling or making into spicy yellow craoker fish stew.

-- Fluke (gajami, 가자미) – This flat fish is one of my favorites.
-It has tender white flesh with buttery taste.
-Fluke is great for both grilling, pan-frying and quick stew dishes.
+- Fluke (gajami, 가자미) – This flat fish has tender white flesh with a buttery taste, making it a favorite among many.
+Fluke is great for grilling, pan-frying, and quick stew dishes.

-- Belt fish (galchi, 갈치) – This silver skinned long shiny fish is very popular in Korea.
-You can cut into sections and grill it until golden brown, or simmer with a few pieces of radish in a spicy sauce.
+- Belt fish (galchi, 갈치) – This long, shiny, silver-skinned fish is highly popular.
+There are multiple ways to prepare it.
+You can cut it into sections and grill it until golden brown or simmer it with a few pieces of radish in a spicy sauce.

-Tofu (dubu, 두부) is made by coagulating soy milk and pressing the curds into blocks.
-Tofu became a staple ingredients in Korean cuisine.
-Korean tofu (dubu, 두부) is used in many soups (guk, 국), stews (jjigae, 찌개), and side dishes (banchan, 반찬).
+Tofu , also known as dubu (두부), is a staple ingredient in Korean cuisine.
+It is made by coagulating soy milk and pressing the curds into blocks.
+People commonly use tofu in soups (guk, 국), stews (jjigae, 찌개), and side dishes (banchan, 반찬).

-- Firm tofu (buchim-yong dubu, 부침용 두부) – firm tofu is mostly used in stir-fries and pan-fried dishes as you see in my crispy Korean pan-fried tofu and meat tofu patties.
+- Firm tofu (buchim-yong dubu, 부침용 두부) – People mostly use firm tofu in stir-fries and pan-fried dishes, as demonstrated in mycrispy Korean pan-fried tofu and meat tofu patties.

 - Soft tofu (jjigae-yong dubu, 찌개용 두부) – soft tofu has more water content and retains its soft texture without falling apart even after the long simmering.
-It’s widely used in soups and stews like Classic doenjang jjigae, and kimchi jjigae.
-It is also used in side dishes like tofu with egg and tomato, Korean watercress tofu salad.
+We use it in soups and stews such as Classic doenjang jjigae and kimchi jjigae.
+Additionally, people use it in side dishes like tofu with egg and tomato or watercress tofu salad.

-- Silken tofu (saengsik-yong dubu, 생식용 두부, or yeondubu, 연두부) – Silken tofu is undrained, unpressed tofu that has the highest water content and a custard-like texture.
-It comes in either in a tube, or in a plastic container.
-We call silken tofu as soondubu (in tube) or yeondubu (in container) depending on the type of dish that this tofu is used, but it is all the same silken tofu.
-Soondubu jjiage or quick soft fofu side dish is a well known example of this tofu.
+- Silken tofu (saengsik-yong dubu, 생식용 두부, or yeondubu, 연두부) – Silken tofu has the highest water content and a custard-like texture.
+You can find it in a tube or a plastic container and use in dishes like Soondubu jjiage or quick soft fofu side dishs.

 Produce – vegetables (야채)